Fennekoshi/Fennekoshi/README.md

 <h1>Hi, I'm Oscar!
-I am currently gaining epxerince for the Cybersecurity field with a focus in CySA+.
+I'm currently making the transition into the Cybersecurity field with a focus in CySA+ !
 <h2>👨‍💻 Cybersecurity Projects:</h2>

 Powershell